loochao/mendeley-android-sdk/README.md

 ```
 Setup the Android Studio project by importing the `build.gradle` file in the directory cloned.

-This should create to modules:
+This should create two modules:

 * :library, the library of the SDK itself
 * :example, the example app

 **Configuration of the example app**

-Before running the example app you need to configure it, so it will use the credentials of the app created before.
+Before running the example app you need to configure it to use the credentials you created before.

 To do so: